 In competitions held under Rules 1.1(a), (b) and (c) and, whenever possible, in other competitions, an official video recording of all events to the satisfaction of the Technical Delegate(s) shall be made.
-It should be sufficient to demonstrate the accuracy of performances and any violation of the Rules.
+It should be sufficient to support the role of the Video Referee when appointed and in other situations to demonstrate the accuracy of performances and any violation of the Rules.